sriteja123gujjari/sriteja123gujjari/README.md

 - 👀 I’m interested in cricket
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me  and Instagram:
+- 📫 How to reach me Instagram :)
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...